rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-08-25-19d6caca23706ccd-revocation-of-suspension-of-trading-in-the-securities-of-mapro-industries-ltd.md

 stocks:
 - MAPRO
 tags:
-- trading-suspension
-- revocation
+- compliance
 - gsm-framework
+- release
+- spos
 - stage-3
-- spos
-- compliance
+- suspension
 title: Revocation of suspension of trading in the securities of Mapro Industries Ltd.
 ---